 Probably the best known feature of the Zwinger is the Kronentor or Crown Gate, an impressive Baroque gate in the Langgalerie, on the southeast side of the Zwinger.
 The gate is topped by a large crown decorated with gilded motifs.
 The statues in the gate’s niches represent the four seasons.

-Near the Rampart pavillon is the Nymphenbad, a small enclosed courtyard with a baroque fountain featuring numerous statues of nymphs and tritons.
+Near the Rampart pavilion is the Nymphenbad, a small enclosed courtyard with a baroque fountain featuring numerous statues of nymphs and Tritons.

 The wing is also referred to as the Picture Gallery as it is home to the Gemäldegalerie Alter Meister (Old Masters Gallery), a museum with top-class works from famous artists such as Van Dyck, Vermeer, Rubens, Titian and Raphael (the Sistine Madonna).

 The wing also houses another museum, the Rüstkammer (armory), also known as the Military History Museum, with a large collection of weaponry from the fifteenth to the eighteenth centuries, including many weapons and harnesses used by the Saxon rulers.

 There are several other museums in the Zwinger’s other wings, including the Porzellansammlung, a porcelain collection, located in the gallery left of the Crown Gate.
 The Mathematisch-Physikalischer Salon, near the Rampart Pavilion, is a museum displaying a collection of scientific instruments including sextants, clocks and globes.

 The main entrance of the Zwinger complex is the Crown Gate at the Ostra-Allee, but you can also enter via the Theaterplatz through a passage in the Picture Gallery.